-\Eqnref{eq:Ic:linear:final} is one of our main results.
-This expression is simple and appropriate in that it does not require the knowledge of $\varG^<_{d\sigma}(1,\omega)$ which may be very hard to obtain in the interacting case.
+[refer to \appref{sec:linear_response_regime:currents} for details].
+As expected, the charge current depends not only on the equilibrium QD Green's functions but also on the dynamical ones, $\bfG^{R/A/<}(1,\omega)$, even though the linear response ($\Psi_\ell\to0$) is taken.
+It is obviously because our perturbations are dynamical and the dynamical excitations of the system, even though being small, cannot be described solely in terms of the equilibrium Green's functions.

 Now we turn to the heat transport.
-In order to find the expressions for the heat currents, the power, and the energy change rates in the linear response regime, we write down the energies (\ref{eq:HT:2}) and (\ref{eq:HC:2}) in terms of the Fourier components of $\varG_{d\sigma}(n,\omega)$, $\Sigma_{\ell\sigma}(n,\omega)$, and $\Xi_{\ell\sigma}(n,n',\omega)$ by using \eqnsref{eq:FTapp:1} and (\ref{eq:FTapp:2}) and then keep only the linear-order terms in $\Psi_\ell$.
-Following the explicit derivation in \appref{sec:linear_response_regime:currents}, the contact heat currents can be explicitly obtained as \begin{widetext}
+In order to find the expressions for the heat currents, the power, and the energy change rates in the linear response regime, we write down the energies (\ref{eq:HT:2}) and (\ref{eq:HC:2}) in terms of the Fourier components of $\bfG^a(n,\omega)$, $\bfSigma^a_\ell(n,\omega)$, and $\bfXi^{ab}_\ell(n,n',\omega)$ by using \eqnsref{eq:FTapp:1} and (\ref{eq:FTapp:2}) and then keep only the linear-order terms in $\Psi_\ell$ [see \appref{app:self_energies} for details].
+Following the explicit derivation in \appref{sec:linear_response_regime:currents}, the contact heat currents can be explicitly obtained as